-One effective strategy when navigating switchbacks is to zig-zag up the trail instead of trying to power through straight up.
+One effective strategy when navigating switchbacks is to zig-zag up the trail instead of powering through straight up.
 This method will allow you to conserve energy while taking smaller steps with each turn.

-Additionally, always remember to take breaks as needed during long hikes or difficult terrain.
+Also, always take breaks as needed during long hikes or rugged terrain.

 Another technique for utilizing switchbacks effectively is to keep an eye out for landmarks along the way.
 Whether it be trees, rocks, or other natural formations, using these points as checkpoints can help break up the hike into manageable sections mentally.